zachMitchell/lemonBot/readme.md

 ![Lemonbot avatar](./readmeAssets/lemonBot.png)

-Lemonbot is a friend all-around Discord bot that hosts a variety of tools and memes!
+Lemonbot is a friendly all-around Discord bot that hosts a variety of tools and memes!
 He is based on [Discord.js](https://discord.js.org/#/) and also happens to be the older brother and base of [Printerbot](https://github.com/zachMitchell/printerBot).
 General code is shared between the two bots.

 ## Features